RaederDev/YoAppServer/README.md

     java -jar YoAppServer.jar
 The server will generate all needed configuration files and the apps folder.
 Once you have a working AppServer you can start developing your own apps.

-Add the AppServer as a dependency for your Project and add a file called "app.json" in the root package of your project, the AppServer will read this configuration file when enabling your App.
+Add the AppServer as a dependency to your Project and add a file called "app.json" in the root package of your project, the AppServer will read this configuration file when enabling your App.

     {
         "main": "your.package.app.App",